snpdev/demok8s/README.md

 **On Azure portal find password to login to ACR. \
 Your ACR registery -> Access Keys -> password**

+>Note: If you are use Git Bash on Windows, you may need to prefix the `docker login` command with `winpty`.

     docker login <youracr.azurecr.io> -u <username>

->Note: If you are use Git Bash on Windows, you may need to prefix the following command with `winpty`.

     docker push <yourRegistry.azurecr.io>/helloworld
     docker push <yourRegistry.azurecr.io>/helloworld:v2